stevenvar/OCaLustre/README.md

 # OCaLustre

-**Description**
+## Description

 Synchronous extension to OCaml with the style of the Lustre synchronous programming language.

-OCaml is extended with "nodes" that are synchronous functions, running at every instant.
+The OCaml language is extended with "nodes" that are synchronous functions, running at every instant.

 An instant is the atomic unit of time at which a node computes outputs from inputs.

-Inputs and outputs are considered as data flows, that is a flow of values that can change through time.
+Inputs and outputs are considered as data flows, i.e. flows of values that can change through time.
 For example, the constant 2 is considered as the flow 2,2,2,2,...

-**Syntax**
+## Syntax

 ```ocaml
 let%node <ident> ~i:<inputs> ~o:<outputs> =